artifacthub/hub/docs/authorization.md

 Users are identified by their aliases.
 Organizations can get their members' aliases from the members tab in the control panel.
 Actions available can be found below in the [reference section](#actions).

-**IMPORTANT NOTE**: *it's strongly advised to keep the `owners` role and assign it at least to a user.
-When defining a policy data file, it's possible to get locked out.
-Defining an owner will leave an open door that can be of help fixing any potential issue with your organization's authorization setup.*

 ## Using custom policies

 Organizations can also define their own authorization policies.
 This will give them complete flexibility for their authorization setup, including the ability to define their own data file with a custom structure.

-Custom policies *must* be able to process the [queries](#queries) defined in the reference section.
+Custom policies **must** be able to process the [queries](#queries) defined in the reference section.
 The input they will receive is also documented below.
-Policy data file must be a valid json document and the top level value *must* be an object.
+Policy data file must be a valid json document and the top level value **must** be an object.

 ## Integration